 Many patients who develop periodontal disease, an infection of the tissues and bone surrounding the teeth, experience loosening of their adult teeth.
 If this is the case, the tooth is too unstable to remain functioning in the mouth, and it must be removed.

 Development of Infection

 When infections in the mouth, such as tooth decay, reach the center of the tooth containing nerves and blood vessels, it may make the tooth incurable through Root Canal Therapy or antibiotics.
 Patients who have undergone chemotherapy or organ transplants are at an increased risk for infection because their immune system has been compromised.

 Many young patients experience severe pain from dental crowding which requires tooth extraction.
 The cause of this crowding may be attributed to baby teeth not falling out in time for adult teeth to grow in, preparation of the mouth for orthodontia, and the presence of extra teeth.
 All of these will prevent healthy, normal teeth from growing properly.

 Preserve Your Oral Health With Tooth Removal in Charlotte

-If you are in need of a tooth extraction, we encourage you to contact either of our office locations in Charlotte NC, or our office in Gastonia, NC.
+If you are in need of a tooth extraction, we encourage you to contact either of our office locations in Charlotte NC.
 Our friendly office staff is happy to assist you in scheduling an initial consultation.